hapijs/hapi/docs/Reference.md

       To turn off all console debug messages set it to `false`.

 - <a name="server.config.files"></a>`files` - defines the behavior for serving static resources using the built-in route handlers for files and directories:
-    - `relativeTo` - determines how relative paths are resolved.
-Available values:
-        - `'cwd'` - relative paths are resolved using the active process path (`process.cwd()`).
-This is the default setting.
+    - `relativeTo` - determines the folder relative paths are resolved against when using the file and directory handlers.
-        - `'routes'` - relative paths are resolved relative to the source file in which the `server.route()` method is called.
-This means the location of the source code determines the location of the static resources when using relative paths.
-        - an absolute path (e.g. '/path') used as prefix for all relative paths.
     - `etagsCacheMaxSize` - sets the maximum number of file etag hash values stored in the cache.
 Defaults to `10000`.

 - `json` - optional arguments passed to `JSON.stringify()` when converting an object or error response to a string payload.
 Supports the following: